JorPan/not-ify/README.md

 # not-ify

-definitely not spotify
+It's ... definitely NOT Spotify

-.. but you can log in with your spotify account, search for artists/ songs, click a result to play it, AND see the lyrics!
+.. but you can log in with your Spotify account, search for artists/ songs, click a result to play it, AND see the lyrics!
 Now you can also view your playlists, create a new playlist, select a playlist by clicking on it's card, and add the currently playing song to the selected playlist.

 # To use this app: